sanjuthomas/spring-boot-maven-git-info/README.md

 Tired of asking what version is running in QA/UAT/PROD?
 Make your life simple through the actuator/info and git-commit-id plugin.

-If you are in a hurry, there are only four changes you have to make to expose git commit sha over actuator/info endpoint.
+There are only four simple changes you have to make to expose git commit sha over actuator/info endpoint.

-1. Add following dependency to your application pom.xml
+1. Add following dependency to application's [pom.xml](https://github.com/sanjuthomas/spring-boot-maven-git-info/blob/main/pom.xml#L32)

 ```
     <dependency>